tugii21/Garnish/README.md

 #### FORK this repository follow steps

-- Navigate to Navigate to https://github.com/tugii21/Garnish the Repository:
+- Navigate to https://github.com/tugii21/Garnish the Repository:
 - Go to the GitHub website and log in to your account.
 - Locate the repository you want to fork by searching or browsing through your repositories.
 - Fork the Repository: